giltayar/egoprogramophobia/docs/blog-post.md

 ## The Strategic Developer

-* Not too many
-* Accrue over time due to bugs
-* Try not to run your code.
-Develop through tests
-* It doesn't have to be TDD
-* It doesn't have to be Jest, or Mocha, or Cypress, or Selenium WebDriver
+There.
+We've covered the three main kinds of tests that happen in the frontend world: unit, integration, and e2e.
+Not too bad, huh?
+Well, yes.
+But here's a few tips before we go:

+* **Not too many**: write tests, but don't stress on coverage.
+Don't try to kill yourself with _too_ many tests.
+  So how many tests?
+Well, till you don't shake on deployment.
+Use this deployment shakometer test to understand whether you have enough tests.
+* **Confidence grows with time**: and don't worry if you initially feel that you don't have enough.
+Your users, and your bugs, will tell you when you have enough.
+And if you don't have enough, that production bug will show you where you lack tests.
+The rule: for each bug you find, add at least one test.
+* **Run your code manually as little as possible**: wrote a feature?
+Don't test it manually.
+Try to test it as much as you can with tests.
+Of course, some frontend features are difficult to test without trying them manually, but try to do this as much as possible.
+* **It doesn't have to be TDD**: many will try and convince you that TDD is the way to go.
+If it works for you, that's fine.
+But if it doesn't (and it doesn't for me), then that's fine too.
+It's the tests that are important, and not when and how you wrote them.
+* **The tools don't matter**: Mocha or Jest?
+Selenium or Cypress?
+Choose whatever you like.
+They're all good.
+It's the tests that are important, and not the tool.
+But do try and choose a tool that is commonly used and not esoteric please...
-* There are fanatics out there.
-Don't listen to them.
+* **There are fanatics out there**: don't listen to them.
 Choose your own path.
-* There's a lot too learn.
-Don't despair.
+* **There's a lot too learn**: don't despair.
 Learn.
 It takes a year or two of testing to become proficient.
-* No big projects
+  Really.
+A year or two.
+Don't rush it.
+* **No big projects**: the worst thing you can do is to start a "big test project" where you stop everything and write tests for everything.
+Stop!
+It'll never work.
+Work _in parallel_ with development.
+Start small, with one e2e test.
+Gain confidence and gain understanding in how to test your code, and how to write your code to be testable.
+Good coverage takes time.
+A year or two.
+Really.
+A year or two.
+Don't rush it.

 ## Overcoming Egoprogramophobia